Caslship/Runtime-Weights-NEAT/README.md

-The concept of the "runtime weights" promotes the use of neural plasticity by mutations that take place in neuroevolution and attempts to bring about modular behavior in artificial neural networks.
+The concept of the "runtime weights" promotes the use of neural plasticity and attempts to bring about modular behavior in artificial neural networks.

 This project is very rough work-in-progress.